-Texture in interior décor is generally added by use of fabrics, though wood, natural elements and even painted surfaces can also contribute.
+The texture in interior décor is generally added by use of fabrics, though wood, natural elements, and even painted surfaces can also contribute.
 Keep your bedroom full of life with an interesting array of textures.

 - Glazed or faux painting techniques on the walls

 - Upholstered headboard

 - Carpet or area rugs

 - Mixed-fabric comforter